COGS137/website/content/policies.md

 #### Case Study Projects (21%):

 Starting week 5, we will transition to a project-based course.
 This will allow us to use case studies to focus on deepening statistical knowledge and carrying out interesting analyses.
 In this, specific case studies and statistics topics will be discussed in class.
 In your teams and for each of the three case studies, you will 1) extend the analysis from class and 2) write up a full report of the case study for your team project.

-On weeks with case study projects assigned, these are due on Mondays at 11:59 PM.

 #### Final Project (13%):